Changissnz/nu_merchant_principal/README.md

 constituent serve as a barebones basic.
 There is the spectrum of continuity that is used in cases of uncertainty between polarities.
-The category of external mutability, according to state and behaviorial conservation, adds another dimension of complexity.
+The category of external mutability, according to state and behavioral conservation, adds another dimension of complexity.
 Overall, the use of both of these categories works in a manner similar to that of the complex number system.
 To allow for explanation that concentrates on the